vinkrish/vinkrish.github.io/content/blog/hi-folks/index.md

 People are building cool stuff and I'm using those libraries to meet my requirements, there is always a feeling that I'm not being part of bigger open-source community where I can contribute and I'm sure it will feel nice being in that position.

 ## Quest for learning
 So far I've tried Android App Development, Angular, React, Java back-end, NodeJS, MySQL, MongoDB, GraphQL, AWS.
-I've documented most of my work or demo projects on [GitHub](https://github.com/vinkrish), with this blog I'm willing to go step further document my learning, be pro-active and possibly create some content for YouTube.
+I've documented most of my work or demo projects on [GitHub](https://github.com/vinkrish), with this blog I'm willing to go step further document my learning, be pro-active and possibly create some content on YouTube.

 This year again I'm learning something new - Python / Machine Learning and DevOps with Docker and Kubernetes, I've my doubts on how successful I can be in this challenging field but I'm willing to give my best.